mosra/m.css/README.rst

 ====================

-If you just want to write content with beautiful typography, you don't need forms, progressbars, popups, dropdowns or other shit.
+If you just want to write content with beautiful typography, you don't need forms, progressbars, popups, dropdowns or other cruft.
 You want fast iteration times.

 `Use it with Pelican <http://mcss.mosra.cz/pelican/>`_